 Tuesday, May 6, 2008

 One of the things I miss about my maternal grandmother is her cooking.
-When I was very young, I spent a lot of time in her house, both visiting and living there.
+When I was very young, I spent a lot of time in her house, visiting frequently and sometimes even living there.
 As a result, I also ate a lot of her food.

 There were things that Grandma made, that no one else ever made taste as good.
-The exception was, she taught her daughters how to cook, as well, and for as long as they had large families to cook for, they would duplicate her results.
+The only exceptions being that she taught her daughters how to cook as well, and for as long as they had large families to cook for, they could and did duplicate her results.

 My Honey used to do it too - in fact, she aggravated Grandma nearly to death, during more than one visit, with measuring devices as she tried to codify the recipes.
 She succeeded a lot, but as with my Mom and Aunt, employment outside the home, along with the dispersion of our children, worked to discourage cooking that way.